jlpteaching/ECS154B/lab1/lab1.md

 For each part of the assignment, you will receive a grade.
 If all of your tests are passing locally, they should also pass on Gradescope.

-Note: There is no partial credit on gradescope.
+Note: There is no partial credit on Gradescope.
 Each part is all or nothing.
 Either the test passes or it fails.

 ## Written portion

-Submit your filled circuit diagram and feedback form on the (Lab 1 - Written)[https://www.gradescope.com/courses/35106/assignments/141816] assignment on Gradescope.
+Submit your filled circuit diagram and feedback form on the [Lab 1 - Written](https://www.gradescope.com/courses/35106/assignments/141816) assignment on Gradescope.
-Make sure to upload the files the same way they were given to you: circuit diagram first, feedback form second, both in landscape orientation with the correct side up (so not upside down).
+Make sure to upload the files the same way they were given to you:
+- circuit diagram first
+- feedback form second
+- both in landscape orientation with the correct side up (so not upside down)

-(Gradescope *should* let you know what we're expecting, but we're not entirely sure.)
+Gradescope *should* let you know what we're expecting, but we're not entirely sure for now.

-Gradescope provides a great overview of how to upload paper assignments [in their help section](https://www.gradescope.com/help#help-center-item-student-scanning).
+Gradescope also provides a great overview of how to upload paper assignments [in their help section](https://www.gradescope.com/help#help-center-item-student-scanning).
 Using an actual scanner (either on campus through the computer labs or your own) will give the best quality, but your phone will also work as long as you're careful in taking the pictures.

 ## Academic misconduct reminder

 You are to work on this project **individually**.
-You may discuss *high level concepts* with one another (e.g., talking about the diagram), but all work must be completed on your own including drawing the diagram.
+You may discuss *high level concepts* with one another (e.g., talking about the diagram), but all work must be completed on your own, including drawing the diagram.

 **Remember, DO NOT POST YOUR CODE PUBLICLY ON GITHUB!**
 Any code found on GitHub that is not the base template you are given will be reported to SJA.